hex000000/makegroupworknotsuck/chapters/junk-to-do.md

 2. Re-assess grids from 5022 and 5024 for additional characteristics, eg RC EP EI Superficial, Vague or empty.
 3. Re-shot all images with consistent look and feel

+use RepGrid for role plays where participant roles are randomised.

 One of the practical challenges to both students and researchers using the Repertory Grid Technique is the difficulty of large-scale comparison without installing and using the RepPlus software.